 In fact it is never a good idea list a pet for "free" on Internet websites.
 You may be "dooming" that pet's existence if it falls into the wrong hands.
 This is a good article to read over:

-*Rev. 2017 -- A-Parrot to A-Flamingo, Inc., Parrot Rescue is not affiliated with any other bird rescue organization, bird club, person, etc. The content and wording contained in this Website is for A-Parrot to A-Flamingo, Inc.'s use only.
+*Rev. 2018 -- A-Parrot to A-Flamingo, Inc., Parrot Rescue is not affiliated with any other bird rescue organization, bird club, city department, other rescue organization, etc. The content and wording contained in this Website is for A-Parrot to A-Flamingo, Inc.'s use only.

 < - - - - - - - - - - - - -